seasketch/geoprocessing/website/docs/tutorials/sampleproject.md

 };
 ```

 The first thing to notice is that SimpleCard contains a lot of boilerplate for translating report strings with the `useTranslation` hook, `t` function, and `Trans` component.
-If your reports need to be multi-lingual you will need to use these, otherwise you don't.
+If your reports need to be multi-lingual you will need to use these, otherwise you can drop it and just render English strings.

 The next thing to notice is that SimpleCard renders a `ResultsCard` component.
 Behind the scenes ResultsCard invokes simpleFunction and passes the results to its child render function.
 The child render function takes an input parameter `data` that has the same type as the result of `simpleFunction`.
 Now, within the render function you have access to the function result object, fully typed.

-This particular render function simply takes the calculated area value and makes it presentable to the user.
-First, the area value is converted from square meters to square kilometers, then rounded to a whole number, and formatted it in a way suitable to the users locale (for US this is a comma for thousand separator, and period for decimal separator).
+This particular render function takes the calculated area value and makes it presentable to the user.
+First, the area value is converted from square meters to square kilometers, then rounded to a whole number, and formatted in a way suitable to the users locale (for US this is a comma for thousand separator, and period for decimal separator).
+Also notice that it renders a slightly different message depending on whether it is a single sketch or a sketch collection being reported on.

 This establishes the pattern that the geoprocessing function is responsible for calculating the raw values, and defining the result type interface, so that the meaning of the values is clear.
 The presentation details are left to be done in the report client.